 Highly sophisticated yard machines stockpile the coal at up to 6000 tons per hour.

-Ship loaders 1 and 2 load up to 8 500 tons per hour; ship loader 3 loads up to 10 000 tons per hour while ship loader 4 can reach a load rate of 12 000 tons per hour.
+Ship loaders 1, 2 and 3 loads up to 10 000 tons per hour while ship loader 4 can reach a load rate of 12 000 tons per hour.